-The Computer Networking Technology program is 1270 contact hours over a period of 77 weeks.
-All students must complete the program with 105 quarter credit hours.
+The Computer Networking Technology program is 1270 contact hours (lecture 830, lab 440) over a period of 77 weeks.
+All students must complete the program with a minimum of 105 quarter credit hours (lecture 83, lab 22).
 Prior to graduation, students are required to complete a capstone for a total of 80 contact hours.
 Upon successful completion of the program, graduates will be awarded an associate's degree in Computer Networking Technology.